Logo

 Anaxagoras was the first to give a correct explanation of eclipses, and was both famous and notorious for his scientific theories, including the claims that the Sun is a mass of red-hot metal, that the Moon is earthy, and that the stars are fiery stones.

-Anaxagoras thought the Earth was flat and floated supported by 'strong' air under it and disturbances in this air sometimes caused earthquakes.
+Anaxagoras thought that the Earth was flat and floated supported by 'strong' air under it, and that disturbances in this air sometimes caused earthquakes.

 Anaxagoras introduced the notion of panspermia, that life exists throughout the universe and could be distributed everywhere.

-Anaxagoras attempted to give a scientific account of eclipses, meteors, rainbows, and the Sun, which he described as a mass of blazing metal, larger than the Peloponnese; Anaxagoras said that the Moon had mountains and believed that it was inhabited.
+Anaxagoras attempted to give a scientific account of eclipses, meteors, rainbows, and the Sun, which he described as a mass of blazing metal, larger than the Peloponnese; he said that the Moon had mountains, and he believed that it was inhabited.

 Anaxagoras wrote a book of philosophy, but only fragments of the first part of this have survived, through preservation in the work of Simplicius of Cilicia in the 6th century AD.

-Anaxagoras' book was reportedly available for a drachma in the Athenian marketplace,.
+Anaxagoras's book was reportedly available for a drachma in the Athenian marketplace.

 Anaxagoras is mentioned by Socrates during his trial in Plato's Apology.